prometheus-operator/runbooks/content/runbooks/kubernetes/KubeletServerCertificateRenewalErrors.md

 ## Meaning

-Kubelet on node  has failed to renew its server certificate ({ XX errors in the last 5 minutes)
+Kubelet on node  has failed to renew its server certificate (XX errors in the last 5 minutes)

 ## Impact